craftingcity/The-Known-World/Junie's Characters/Zari Franx.md

 - *Improved Pack Weapon*.
 Your Pact Weapon is a Spellcasting Focus for you, and is a +1 Weapon.

 ###### Pact of the Blade
-- Your weapon is magic, and you can summon and dismiss it when its cool.
+- Your weapon is magic, and you can summon or dismiss it when its cool (as a Free Action).

 #### Equipment
 (0gp, 24sp, 3cp)